 The Nuclear fuel cycle is the series of industrial processes that describe uranium throughout its life cycle; from mining to processing to generating electricity and finally to its reprocessing and waste.
 Essentially all activities involved with nuclear power from its beginning to end are considered to be part of the nuclear fuel cycle.

 The cycle is split into two parts; the front end and the back end.
-Front end includes mining, milling, processing, enrichment, and fuel fabrication.
+Front end includes mining, milling, processing, enrichment, and nuclear fuel fabrication.
 The back end includes the primary goal of the fuel cycle, the generation of electricity, along with temporary storage, reprocessing, recycling, and wastes.

 Each section will discuss in brief detail the workings of the uranium nuclear fuel cycle.
 For more information visit the main article for each, provided below each section title.